 Lama Ole has requested Sherab Gyaltsen Rinpoche, a highly respected Karma Kagyu lama, to direct the comprehensive construction of the stupa.
 The Polish architect, Wojtek Kossowski has made the drawings for the Copenhagen Victory Stupa.
 He is experienced in building stupas in Europe as well as elsewhere in the world, including the Enligthenment Stupa in Benalmadena in Spain.

-The Copenhagen Victory Stupa will be inaugurated on the 19th of July 2019.
+Inauguration weekend of the Copenhagen Victory Stupa will be from July 19th – 21st 2019.

 The inauguration of the Copenhagen Victory Stupa is a celebration of the historical moment in 1972, when Hannah and Ole Nydahl first brought the timeless transmission of the Buddhist Karma Kagyu lineage from H.H. the 16th Karmapa, Rangjung Ripe Dorje, to Denmark and then during the next forty-seven years spread it to the West.